 Participating in this study is easy!
 You and your child will visit Pennington Biomedical a total of 3 times over a 2 year period.
 Interested in your child becoming a TIGER Kid?
 I’ve included the full study details below.
 To screen for the study, visit http://www.pbrc.edu/TIGERKids or call 225-763-3000.

 The TIGER Kids research study will evaluate ways to: increase kids’ physical activity and reduce sedentary behavior (help kids move more and sit less), encourage healthy eating, and assess other factors that may influence school performance, body image, stress and mood.

 About the Study

-TIGER Kids participants will attend an orientation session at Pennington Biomedical to learn about the study, review participation guidelines, and receive activity tracking tools.
-These tools include activity monitors and a mobile phone app which will be used for 7 days and returned at a later visit.
-Participants will also have two clinic visits to Pennington Biomedical’s Translational Research Center for Children (TReCC) during the study, one clinic visit after the orientation and one clinic visit two years later.
+TIGER Kids participants will attend an orientation session at Pennington Biomedical to learn about the study and receive activity tracking tools.
+Participants will then visit Pennington Biomedical’s Translational Research Center for Children (TReCC) twice during the study – one visit after the orientation session and one visit two years later.